lipemat/go-live-update-urls/readme.txt

 2. Updates the data.
 3. Reverts the data to its original format and saves the updated version.

+#### Gracefully Handle Serialized Data

+WordPress stores arrays and objects in the database as serialized data.
+Serialized data cannot be updated using a simple search and replace method because serialized data contains a length value which would be incorrect after a simple replace.

+Go Live Update Urls gracefully and accurately replaces serialized data in any WordPress Core database table.
+The [PRO version](https://onpointplugins.com/product/go-live-update-urls-pro/) replaces serialized data in any table.

+Another consideration with serialized data is invalid data left behind from plugins which are no longer in use.
+Go Live Update Urls is the only tool capable of detecting and managing updates to invalid serialized data without failing or breaking your site.

+#### Performance

 A feature unique to Go Live Update URLs is that the plugin identifies database rows and columns containing complex data types and updates only the necessary items.
-This targeted approach significantly enhances performance and minimizes the load on the database server during updates.
+This targeted approach significantly improves performance and minimizes the load on the database server during updates.

 <h3>Domain Update Process</h3>
 Full step-by-step instructions for a changing a site's domain <a target="_blank" href="https://onpointplugins.com/how-to-change-your-domain-name-on-wordpress/">may be found here</a>.